cloverharvest/veeply/README.md

 6. update_attribute of Rails- SW
 7. After informing Rails to use SQL to store the schema, delete app/assets/javascripts/cable.js to prevent devise error(which thinks that action cable is required) and update config/application.rb.
 8. Rails validation => customer experience, check_constraint => security => code duplication which is ot good but => use test for each part of the stack to fight inconsistency in app.
 9. Faker gem handy for seeding data.
+10. sr-only => screen reader only for acessibility, content or feature shows only when screen reader function is available and utilized by end-user
+11. thead, tr => th, td